-- Healthy fats, including omega-3’s from wild caught fish and seafood, monounsaturated fats from avocados, olive oil, and some other plant sources, and saturated fats from pastured animals, all assist in skin healthy and regeneration.
+- Healthy fats, including omega-3’s from wild caught fish and seafood, monounsaturated fats from avocados, olive oil, and some other plant sources, and cholesterol and saturated fats (ideally from animals raised on pasture), all assist in skin healthy and regeneration.
 (8)

 - Minimize processed vegetable oils abundant in packaged foods (yes, even the “healthy” versions!).
 They increase inflammation and appear to increase risk for sun damage.
 These include canola, sunflower, soybean, and other vegetable oils on ingredient lists – especially if listed as hydrogenated, or partially hydrogenated (9).

 - Minimize added sugars since they promote oxidative damage in the skin and throughout the body.

 - Nicotinamide – A form of vitamin B3 that protects from DNA damage & immune suppression from sun, and has been shown to reduce new non-melanoma skin cancers by 23% in those at high risk (11).

 - Polypodium leucotomos – A Central American fern that is used to prevent specific skin issues such as sunburn, psoriasis, vitiligo, skin cancer and eczema (12).

 - Astaxanthin – Research shows that people who supplement with Astaxanthin are more protected against UV induced skin deterioration and helps maintain overall healthy skin (13).

 - Antioxidants, fish oil, & other nutrient supplements – Supplementing with some of the nutrients from the foods list above may be a good idea if you don’t get them from your diet consistently or in abundant amounts.

 8. Know Whether Your Medications Increase Photosensitivity